grow/grow/content/docs/workflow/development-server.md

 ### Mac setup

 Many Grow projects use Python and JavaScript extensions.
-On a fresh Mac OS, you may need `pip` and `yarn` (or `npm`) to successfully develop these projects on your machine.
+On a fresh Mac OS, you may need `pip` and `yarn` (or `npm`) to successfully develop these projects on your machine in addition to Grow.

 ```
 # Install pip.